theNewDynamic/stevebacher.com/content/issue/marijuana.md

 description: ''

 ---
 Marijuana should be treated like alcohol.
-It should be regulated so it is safe and not laced with other things, distributed through specially-licensed retail outlets (like liquor stores), with age restrictions and taxes collected.
-Making marijuana available legally will reduce connections between youth and black market sellers, who would introduce users to other drugs as well.
+It should be regulated to ensure that it is not laced with dangerous additives, and it should be sold by licensed proprietors rather than on the black market.
+Taking these steps would limit access to our youth, generate tax revenues to fund our communities, and save tax dollars currently used to necessarily arrest and prosecute people for possession.